VINTAGE OMOTOLA INTERVIEW ON 'THE JUICE' - 2013

 The photo session runs over, as the Nigerian actress is here with her own film crew who are recording the event for a future episode of her popular reality TV show, Omotola: The Real Me, which means lots of delays between shots as she does a number of star turns for her cameraman, explaining every aspect of each outfit change.
 As she talks into the camera lens she bubbles with excited energy, as if she’s just about to open a surprise present.

-Yoruba names all have meanings, and Omotola tells me that hers refers to “a child who is equal to wealth”.
-But to many of her Nigerian fans she is known simply as “Omosexy” — a nickname given to her by her 45-year-old husband — airline pilot Matthew Ekeinde.
+When we finally settle down to talk, she speaks with kinetic, girlish excitement, rattling off sentences in fast, extended flurries.
+After a few minutes I feel as if we’ve known each other for years.
+We are both Yorubas, one of Nigeria’s major ethnic groups.
+Yoruba names all have meanings, and Omotola's refers to “a child who is equal to wealth”.
+But to many of her Nigerian fans she is known simply as “Omosexy” — a nickname given to her by her 50-year-old husband — airline pilot Matthew Ekeinde.
 “He bought me a car back in 2009, and that was the plate number,” she recalls.
 “All my cars have special plate numbers, like Omotola 1, etc.” When I ask how many cars it goes up to, she laughs with embarrassment.
 “A few.”
 When she first saw her personalised licence plate she was horrified.
 “I thought, Oh no. It sounded cocky — as if I was telling everybody I’m sexy, y’know-wha-I-mean?”
 She punctuates her sentences with this latter phrase, which she reels off as a single word.
 “Some people actually call me Omosexy,” she continues, “not realising that my name is actually Omotola”.

-The 35-year-old star has been acting since she was 16.
+Omosexy has been acting since she was 16.
 Her breakthrough role came in 1995, in the Nollywood classic, Mortal Inheritance, in which she played a sickle-cell patient fighting for her life.
-Since then she has established a staggering average of 16 films a year.
+Since then she has established a staggering average of 16 movies a year.
 I put it to her that she must be the most prolific actress in the world.
 She laughs and shakes her head.
 “I am sure there are people that have beaten that record in Nigeria.
 Trust me.
 It is easy to turn around with straight-to-video movies.
-It is the fashion to shoot until you drop, night and day.
 You have to remember that we are on very low budgets, so there is no time to wait.”